Pilladian/link-stealing-attack/GraphSAGE/Results.md

 ```

 #### Training
-One feature vector, consisting of two posteriors are fed into the model.
-It then predicts whether the two nodes, the posteriors came from, are connected or not.
+One feature vector, consisting of two posteriors, is the input for the model.
+It then predicts whether the two nodes, of which the posteriors came from, are connected or not.
 The label is used for calculating the loss and update the network.

 #### Results
 | Parent Dataset  | Avg.
 Accuracy